Effective date: 17 September 2021

 Information about who uses our website

-Our webserver and web analytic software may collect certain information such as:
+Our webserver and web analytic software may collect certain information regarding our main website such as:

 - IP addresses;